 In the Yorkshire Dales, a group of scientists receive radio signals from the Andromeda Galaxy.
 Once decoded, these give them a computer program that can design a human clone.
 One physicist ...
 See full summary »

 Four Brits tunnel out of a German POW camp.
 One is killed, two are recaptured and one escapes.
-Scottish Corporal Nicholas McBride, the lone escapee is a slacker and reluctant soldier, but is coerced into the secret MI9 Unit and participates in the facilitation of other escapes.
+Scottish Corporal Nicholas McGrade, the lone escapee is a slacker and reluctant soldier, but is coerced into the secret MI9 Unit and participates in the facilitation of other escapes.
 Wills and Jack Rose, the two escapees who were recaptured are transferred to Colditz, a medieval castle in Saxony which has been refitted as an escape-proof, high security institution to house recitative prisoners who repeatedly attempt to escape.
-At Rose's request McBride looks up Rose's girlfriend in Britain only to find out he is falling in love with her.
-When the faithful Lizzie rejects the advances of the smitten McBride, he uses his influence to fake Jack's death so as to clear any obstacles to Lizzie.
+At Rose's request McGrade looks up Rose's girlfriend in Britain only to find out he is falling in love with her.
+When the faithful Lizzie rejects the advances of the smitten McGrade, he uses his influence to fake Jack's death so as to clear any obstacles to Lizzie.
 Written by

 One of the reasons Colditz was suitable to be refitted as a POW camp was that it was built on an outcropping of solid rock, making tunneling almost impossible.
 After serving as a general POW camp in 1939, it was later converted into a high security camp for recidivist escapees, the only amp in which guards outnumbered prisoners, the majority of the which were initially British, French, Poles, and Dutch.
 All in all, 130 prisoners escaped the grounds but depending on the source referenced, only 30, 31, or 32 of these were ultimately "home runs."
 See more »

 At about 32 minutes into part two, Jack is leafing through a German magazine.
 The photo on the cover was taken about a year later, during the Battle of the Bulge.
 See more »